mdiez/mdiez.github.io/_posts/2024-02-03-Downgrade-Lenovo-BIOS-fix-sleep-problems.markdown

 ---

 # Lenovo BIOSes are going downhill
 While I love some Lenovo hardware (especially the T4**s/T14s series), the quality of the BIOSes that Lenovo is putting out these days is getting worse and worse.
-Currently, my daily driver is a Lenovo T14s Gen 3, and I found that the recenPackage  (ID)t BIOS versions (e.g., 1.35, 1.31) caused problems because my the machine would no longer wake up from sleep mode.
+Currently, my daily driver is a Lenovo T14s Gen 3, and I found that the recent BIOS versions (e.g., 1.35, 1.31) caused serious problems because my the machine would no longer wake up from sleep mode.
 While with previous BIOS versions this only occurred occassionally, with 1.35/1.31 it became a routine symptom and made life very difficult.

 Thus I decided to downgrade to a previos BIOS version which behaved in a more stable manner.
 Since it is not straightforward to downgrade these machines, here is a full tutorial on how to go about this.